partysalat/monitory/README.md

 **value (function({current, last})):Number**
 Function to map the view value from the job data.
 When the job emits the data, you should here reduce it to a single value which has to be a number.

 **graph (function({current, last})):Array[Number]**
 Function that maps the job data to an array of numbers to be shown as a line chart in the background.

 **graphColor (function({current, last}))|string**
 Define a color for the line chart as a function or directly as a string.

+**withTendency (boolean)**
+Boolean that indicates if there should be a small arrow shown underneath the value showing the direction compared to the last value.

 ### List